 You can help the CoC get an accurate count of homeless individuals by signing up to volunteer!
-Volunteers are needed in Harrisonburg, Winchester, Front Royal, Page County, and Warren County.
+Volunteers are needed in Harrisonburg, Winchester, Woodstock, Front Royal, Luray, Rockingham County, Frederick County, Clarke County, Shenandoah County, Page County, and Warren County.

 Volunteers are trained on how to conduct surveys in a safe and respectful manner.
 On the night of the PIT count, volunteers meet as teams to go together to a pre-determined geographic area, where they conduct interviews with individuals at those locations.

 Sign up to volunteer on January 25-26 2023 using the online form below!